twf2360/Newtons-Cradle/code/txt/notes.md

             - add the number of the balls that are colliding into plots, or dataframes?
         - save dfs to disk?

-    - add "main.py" which is used to run the code? :construction:
+    - add "main.py" which is used to run the code? :white_check_mark:

     - add non-elastic collisions?

-    - update docstrings and readme to include main, and the changes made to plotter
+    - update docstrings and readme to include main, and the changes made to plotter :white_check_mark:

     - add a change of mass possibility somewhere?